Thursday, July 20, 2023

 The Entry of Louis XIII in 1610 / zoom (please scroll down)

-• 1661: Louis XIV's entry concludes not at Notre-Dame Cathedral but at the Louvre palace, after it wheels in front of the statue of the Bourbon dynasty's founder (Henri IV, 1585-1610).
+• 1661: Louis XIV's entry concludes not at Notre-Dame Cathedral but at the Louvre palace, after it wheels about in front of the statue of the Bourbon dynasty's founder (Henri IV, 1585-1610).

 The Royal Entry of Louis XIV and Maria-Theresa of Spain in 1660, no more information zoom